 When retiring farmers won’t be handing down their farm to the next generation, they may be willing to enter into a lease-to-own agreement.
 You’ll craft a lease that spans several years with an option to buy at the end of that period.

-Farmers and ranchers seeking land have many leasing options for renting tillable acreage or pasture for livestock.
-Depending on the type of lease agreement you settle on, you may either rent outright or pay the landowner a share of the profits made from the venture.
-Tillable.com has a great article that discusses some of the more common land lease agreements and it includes a bonus on best practices for calculating cash rent, too.
+Farmers and ranchers seeking farm land to rent have many leasing options for renting tillable acreage or pasture for livestock.
+Depending on the type of lease agreement you settle on, you may either rent farm land outright or pay the landowner a share of the profits made from the venture.
+Tillable.com has a great article that discusses some of the more common farmland lease agreements and it includes a bonus on best practices for calculating cash rent, too.

 This is a set payment agreement that’s made up-front and does not allow for adjustment based on yield, market prices or crop production.
 This option puts all the risk onto the shoulders of the renter, as the landowner isn’t dependent on productivity for payment.
 Tenants can really benefit when the weather and other factors cooperate all season long.